justjam2013/homebridge-virtual-accessories/README.md

 ## Known Issues

 -   When creating a Cron Trigger, the date-time is saved properly, but upon editing is not displayed back.
 This is a UI bug with an open ticket.
 If you check the JSON config, you will see that the date-time values are saved correctly.
+-   The Homebridge UI does not support expanding and collapsing accessory sections, so if you have a lot of accessories, it's going to require a lot of scrolling.
+An enhancement request has been opened here: ["Homebridge UI improvements"](https://github.com/justjam2013/homebridge-virtual-accessories/issues/32).
+Please read the details and provide your support for this enhancement to the Homebridge UI functionality.

 ## Issues